Godly Play can be shaped to improve later life experiences of self and spirituality for diverse older people.

 These settings include nursing homes, residential care, retirement villages, lunch clubs, and with inter generational groups.

-Our new project began in Sheffield in February 2016 (funded by the Diocese of Sheffield and the Sheffield Church Burgesses Trust) and now this has grown into a national project (funded by a Christian Projects grant from The Henry Smith Charity and from The Vine Church in Sheffield).
-It is being delivered by Mutual Blessings on behalf of Godly Play UK.
+The project began in Sheffield in February 2016 (funded by the Diocese of Sheffield and the Sheffield Church Burgesses Trust) and now this has grown into a national project (funded by a Christian Projects grant from The Henry Smith Charity and from The Vine Church in Sheffield).

 For more information please go to…